 The RCOI data for JLR was received at a supplier level and cannot be attributed to a specific product or product category level at this stage.
-For the reporting year 2017, JLR adopted an approach based on annual purchase value of the suppliers similar to that of TML India and communicated with suppliers covering more 97% of its total annual purchase value for the fiscal year ended March 31, 2017.
-This included its suppliers with group sales to JLR of over £10 million.
-This compares to 76% of its supplier base, representing 96% of annual purchase value, queried during the 2016 reporting year.
-This year JLR has increased the coverage of its suppliers to include those with a group-level spend over £10 million, as well as suppliers identified in the 2016 and 2017 IMDS Report as supplying products containing one or more 3TG Minerals.
-Responses were received from approximately 91% of the 571 suppliers who were invited by JLR to respond to the CMRT Questionnaire.
+For the reporting year 2019, JLR adopted an approach based on annual purchase value of the suppliers similar to that of TML India and communicated with suppliers covering more 97% of its total annual purchase value for the fiscal year ended March 31, 2019.
+This included its suppliers with group sales to JLR of over £5 million (which is a consistent approach to that used in the 2018 reporting year), This year JLR has distributed the CMRT questionnaire to its suppliers to include those with a group-level spend over £5 million, as well as suppliers with sales to JLR under £5 million identified in the 2018 and 2019 IMDS Report as supplying products containing one or more 3TG Minerals.
+Responses were received from approximately 96% of the 748 suppliers who were invited by JLR to respond to the CMRT Questionnaire.
 Of the suppliers queried, as of the date of this CMR:

-- 170 confirmed that they do not supply components containing any 3TG Minerals.
-With respect to these 170 suppliers who have responded that they do not supply components containing any 3TG Minerals, JLR intends to conduct further verification, including by comparing the responses to the information present in the IMDS system. - 350 responded that their components include one or more 3TG Minerals.
+- 184 confirmed that they do not supply components containing any 3TG Minerals.
+With respect to these 184 suppliers who have responded that they do not supply components containing any 3TG Minerals, JLR has reviewed those responses against IMDS.
+Where IMDS suggests that they may supply 3TG within their products JLR has requested them to provide updated information. - 533 responded that their components include one or more 3TG Minerals.
 However, their responses to the CMRT Questionnaire do not in all cases provide sufficient detail to trace the precise source and chain of custody of the 3TG Minerals.
 JLR intends to conduct further inquiries with respect to these suppliers based on their feedback.
-253 smelters identified in the supplier responses are certified by CFSI as conflict free. - 51 responses from suppliers remain pending as of the date of this CMR.
-With respect to these 51 responses, JLR intends to specifically focus more on supplier awareness by providing information materials apprising them about the importance of this program and persuading them to participate by making complete disclosures.
+268 smelters identified in the supplier responses are certified by RMI as conflict free. - 31 responses from suppliers remain pending as of the date of this CMR.
+With respect to these 31 responses, JLR intends to specifically focus more on supplier awareness by providing information materials apprising them about the importance of this program and persuading them to participate by making complete disclosures.